- November 5, 2013

 Yeah, just in case you didn’t get that, I’ll lay it out for you.

-In a recent mining of Objective Management Group’s data from June of 2013, there was a huge increase in the number of salespeople using social sites like LinkedIn, Twitter, Facebook, Spoke, Plaxo and Reachable for selling.
-The graph looked like this:
+In a recent mining of Objective Management Group’s data from June of 2013, there was a huge increase in the number of salespeople using social sites like LinkedIn, Twitter, Facebook, and Instagram for selling.

 I was impressed with this development…but…there is a huge problem with this.
 For all the attention that these sites get, for all the salespeople who now spend their evenings perfecting their profile, adding people to their networks and asking for introductions, what hasn’t changed for the better are these key metrics:

 - Calls-to-contact ratio is now over 10:1 – worse than ever before.